MIT-LCP/Shakespeare-Method/README.md

     3. No transfused input item
     4. No grey input item

-+ Retrieves all the notes from these admissions, puts them in chronological order, and concatenates them into one large 'document' per admission
++ Retrieves all the notes from these admissions, puts them in chronological order, and concatenates them into one large 'document' per admission.

 **Input:** Postgres tables
 ```